WHY ROW IN NEW ZEALAND?

 NZ Rowing: Strong Results, Stronger People

-The country’s culture pushes students to achieve both athletically and personally on a daily basis while keeping them in an environment that is grounded, extremely ethical, and good-humored.
+The country’s culture invites students to achieve both athletically and personally while keeping them in an environment that is grounded, ethical, and good-humored.

 Rowing in New Zealand in the stunning scenery and constantly changing weather conditions creates ample opportunity for personal reflection.
 One can improve one's rowing anywhere, but ultimately the environment offered in Dunedin and Nelson is meant to allow athletes to dig deep within themselves to mature in their relationship with the sport and apply those lessons to the rest of their lives.

 The quality of the New Zealand program is determined by the group's character, run through our most extensive admissions processes.
 The Dunedin Program (Sparks New Zealand) is the most intensive program we offer, while Nelson (Sparks Adventure) offers more social interaction.